 In July 2015, the FASB issued Accounting Standards Update No. 2015-11, "Simplifying the Measurement of Inventory" ("ASU 2015-11").
 ASU 2015-11 requires an entity to measure inventory at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 Subsequent measurement is unchanged for inventory measured using last-in, first-out ("LIFO") or the retail inventory method.
 It is effective for annual reporting periods beginning after December 15, 2016.
-The amendments should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
+The Company has adopted ASU 2015-11.
+Our adoption of ASU 2015-11 did not have an impact on the Company's financial statements.

-FASB, the Emerging Issues Task Force and the SEC have issued certain other accounting standards, updates, and regulations as of June 30, 2017 that will become effective in subsequent periods; however, management does not believe that any of those updates would have significantly affected our financial accounting measures or disclosures had they been in effect during 2017 or 2016, and it does not believe that any of those pronouncements will have a significant impact on our consolidated financial statements at the time they become effective.
+FASB, the Emerging Issues Task Force and the SEC have issued certain other accounting standards, updates, and regulations as of June 30, 2018 that will become effective in subsequent periods; however, management does not believe that any of those updates would have significantly affected our financial accounting measures or disclosures had they been in effect during 2018 or 2017, and it does not believe that any of those pronouncements will have a significant impact on our consolidated financial statements at the time they become effective.